seanreed1111/sql-recipes/recipes.md

 +--------------------+------------+
 |   35893799 | California |
 +--------------------+------------+
-This technique also works even if the minimum or maximum value itself isn’t actually contained in the row, but is only derived from it.
+This technique also works even if the minimum or maximum value itself isn’t actually contained in the row, but is only derived FROM it.
 If you want to know the length of the shortest verse in the King James Version, that’s easy to find: mysql> SELECT MIN(CHAR_LENGTH(vtext)) FROM kjv;
 +-------------------------+
 | MIN(CHAR_LENGTH(vtext)) |